matthew-tfs/mjcb.io/content/blog/00011-openssh-client-and-openssh-server-on-windows.md

 slug: "openssh-client-and-openssh-server-on-windows"
 date: "2019-01-15T19:49:00"
 author: "Matthew Burr"
 summary: "One of the biggest and most welcome changes to the Windows 10 1809 update and in Windows Server 2019 was the addition of the OpenSSH Client and OpenSSH Server features.
-Certainly this was something that I never expected to happen."
+Certainly, this was something that I never expected to happen, but it is a welcome change."
 tags: [
     "Microsoft",
     "Networking",